Microbes in Human Welfare Online Test 12th Science Questions in English

 Correct

-Explanation Sewage is the waste generated every day in cities and towns containing human excreta.
+Sewage is the waste generated every day in cities and towns containing human excreta.
 It contains large amounts of organic matter and microbes, which are pathogenic to humans and are bio-degradable pollutants.
 Domestic waste consists of approximately 99 percent water, suspended solids and other soluble organic and inorganic substances.
 Sewage should not be discharged directly into natural water bodies like rivers and streams.
 Before disposal, sewage should be treated in sewage treatment plants to make it less polluting.
-Incorrect

-Explanation Sewage is the waste generated every day in cities and towns containing human excreta.
+Sewage is the waste generated every day in cities and towns containing human excreta.
 It contains large amounts of organic matter and microbes, which are pathogenic to humans and are bio-degradable pollutants.
 Domestic waste consists of approximately 99 percent water, suspended solids and other soluble organic and inorganic substances.
 Sewage should not be discharged directly into natural water bodies like rivers and streams.
 Before disposal, sewage should be treated in sewage treatment plants to make it less polluting.

 -

-Question 68 of 7868.
-Question- Which of the following statement is incorrect?
+- Which of the following statement is incorrect?

 - Microbes (mass of bacteria floc) are allowed to grow in aerated water (secondary treatment).